 Sale.
-Except otherwise provided in the contract conditions ("pliegos de condiciones"), the transfer of the receivables will be enforceable against the Spanish governmental entity or company within the Spanish public sector once notice of transfer of such receivables has been duly served (with proof of delivery) upon the relevant debtor, in accordance with the Spanish Civil Code, the Spanish Commercial Code and the Act 9/2017, of 8 November 2017, regulating Contracts of Public Sector by means of which the European Directives 2014/23/EU and Directive 2014/24/EU, in force since 9 March 2018, are transposed into Spanish legislation (the Royal Legislative Decree 3/2011 on Contracts of the Public Sector, formerly in force, regulated this matter similarly) and the
+Except otherwise provided in the contract conditions ("pliegos de condiciones"), the transfer of the accrued receivables will be enforceable against the Spanish governmental entity or company within the Spanish public sector once notice of transfer of such receivables has been duly served (with proof of delivery)

-Royal Legislative Decree 3/2011 on Contracts of the Public Sector.
+upon the relevant debtor, in accordance with the Spanish Civil Code, the Spanish Commercial Code and the Act 9/2017, of 8 November 2017, regulating Contracts of Public Sector by means of which the European Directives 2014/23/EU and Directive 2014/24/EU, in force since 9 March 2018, are transposed into Spanish legislation (the Royal Legislative Decree 3/2011 on Contracts of the Public Sector, formerly in force, regulated this matter similarly) and the Royal Legislative Decree 3/2011 on Contracts of the Public Sector.
 This includes the need of servicing a notice to the debtor (i.e., to the government entity or public company) in order to ensure that the assignment is enforceable vis-à-vis the same.
-Additionally, in case of assignment of future receivables, the consent of the government or government agency is required.
+It is worth noting that a Supreme Court's recent ruling has put into question the possibility to assign receivables deriving from administrative contracts (i.e., those contracts entered into by government entities with the purpose of covering needs directly linked to the public authority they have been conferred, including contracts for works, concessions for works, concessions for services, supply and services) while the goods or services have not been delivered and the contractor holds an effective right to collect.